stevenbrazil/email_credential_saver/README.md

 # email_credential_saver
-Stores email username and password for later use if forgotten.
+Program takes user input and saves email  username and password so that you can later access credentials later.
+Program also has a password protection feature.
+Will upgrade later on to have user create their own user name and password to access application.